 Guide us to the straight path

 It is advised to get a copy of the Quran with translation and read the meaning of what is being recited.
 It will help us focus more once we understand the words we are saying.
-It will make us become closer to Allah SWT when we understand what He is trying to teach us.
+It will make us closer to Allah SWT when we understand what He is trying to teach us.
 Try to understand the meaning of all the Surahs we usually recite during Salah, after this Salah will become more enjoyable than before.
-Make a habit of reciting each and every verse slowly, the more time you spend in salah is the only way you can try to perfect it.
+Make a habit of reciting every verse slowly, the more time you spend in salah is the only way you can try to perfect it.

 6-Praying In Congregation

 For men, praying together not only gives a sense of unity but also increases the rewards.
 The concentration in salah is increased by default and Shaitan might have a hard time trying to mislead you.
 It creates discipline and makes us time-conscious as well.
 We all stand as one before Allah SWT race, culture, social status, and language are all set aside.
 Anas RA narrated :